Pulmonary Hypertension and Scleroderma

 Scleroderma can cause scar tissue in the lungs and thickening in the walls of blood vessels that carry blood to and from the heart to the lungs.
 When the blood is less able to flow smoothly it can lead to pulmonary arterial hypertension (PAH) which is a life-threatening condition.
 PAH is a leading cause of disability and death among these patients with systemic sclerosis.
 It occurs in 8%-17% of patients and accounts for 30% of deaths because PAH symptoms are often not recognized early.

-Part of the problem is that there are few very early symptoms of PAH.
+Part of the problem is that there are few very early symptoms of PAH in scleroderma.
 These are often mistaken for a general lack of fitness.
 Regular screening is very important, because people with scleroderma are at high risk for PAH.

 Symptoms that develop are often typical of other conditions (such as asthma).
 This can cause a further delay in diagnosis.
-Patients may experience:
+Patients with pulmonary hypertension in scleroderma may experience:

 Treatment for PAH in scleroderma is more effective if it is identified in earlier stages.
 Sadly, patients rarely report early symptoms such as shortness of breath and fatigue.
 They may be severely affected by the time their PAH is diagnosed.